Homepage / Excursion Guides / Thrill Seeker's Guide to Big Sky in Summer: Ziplining, Rafting & More

 Thrill Seeker's Guide to Big Sky in Summer: Ziplining, Rafting & More

 In this guide, I'll share the best thrill-seeking experiences Big Sky has to offer.
-You'll find out what it's like to zipline over the forest, raft the famous Gallatin River, bomb down mountain bike trails, and tackle hikes that push your limits.
+You'll find out what it's like to zipline over the forest, raft the famous Gallatin River, fly down mountain bike trails, and tackle hikes that push your limits.
 Plus, I'll give you practical tips on what to pack, when to go, and how to book the top tours before they sell out.

 Why Big Sky is a Summer Playground for Adventure Seekers